nirajpatil22400/Manage_category_and_brands/README.md

 ## E-Commerce Inventory CRUD Management System

-## 🚀 Project OverviewThis is a Full-Stack Application designed for managing Inventory Categories and Brands.
+## 🚀 Project Overview

+  - This is a Full-Stack Application designed for managing Inventory Categories and Brands.

  - It implements complete CRUD (Create, Read, Update, Delete) functionality, adhering to RESTful API principles.